 Note: please define the membership terms and features like the job seeker profile will be at the top for 4 weeks if the membership is for 1 month.

+I believe that this has already been done above.
+Membership will roll for one month at a time.
+If you paid on April 3, your membership would expire on May 2.

 ADMIN PANEL